Kenyon-CS/gallery-evaluator-plus-python/README.md

 A Python 3 version of the **Gallery Evaluator Plus** starter project for experimenting with gallery-layout evaluation and simple layout-generation algorithms.

-This version mirrors the C++ project structure and behavior, but uses Python dataclasses and standard-library modules only.

 ## Features

 - Loads 20 paintings from YAML-like data